 I know I don’t post a lot of recipes – only a few, but this Baked Mozzarella Orzo is a recipe that is so good I wanted to share it with you.
 If you love pasta, mozzarella, and tomatoes you will like this – the addition of chicken broth is what makes it a bit different from a basic pasta and cheese recipe.

 I make Baked Mozzarella Orzo whenever I am asked to bring something to a family gathering or party.
 It is a request from all and has become an all-around favorite of family and friends.
-I made it last week for Easter.
-It serves 12 and since there were only 4 of us for dinner, we had yummy leftovers all week long.
+It serves 12 so you may have yummy leftovers all week long.
 I think it tastes even better, the next day, warmed up in the microwave.

 I found the recipe in a Gourmet magazine cookbook back in the 80’s.
 The original recipe called for 1/2 pound of Kalamata or black olives.
 To keep it kid friendly – I have never added the olives.
 For olive lovers out there – it would probably add that kick that olives give to a dish.
 You either love it or not – the option is yours.

 The recipe is easy to make and does not require every pot in the house – making it my kind of recipe.

 The ingredient list is all basic pantry staples.
 I recommend using College Inn brand chicken broth.
 It gives the dish a much better flavor.

 - 3/4 pound shredded mozzarella I add more mozzarella, up to 2 cups to get the top extra crusty